jng017/rshell/README.md

 ```
 Printing via command prompt.
 Performing executables with argumentList functionality.
-Connectors(&&, ||, ;) can be used freely within the code to execute multiple commands.
+A single Connector(&&, ||, ;) can be used freely within the code to execute selective pathing.
 Displays various error messages of executables that fail to execute.
 Exit the shell by typing 'exit'.
 ```